-Hornbæk Line: A small local train that will take you along the coast north of the city Regional/Coastal Line/Intercity trains: You can find Regional or Intercity trains at major stations such as Østerport, Nørreport, and other selected stations between Copenhagen Central Station and Copenhagen Airport.
-Always have a valid ticket with you to avoid fines (DKK 750) during ticket inspections.
-Adults with a valid ticket or city pass can bring 2 children under 12 years for free.
-BICYCLES You can easily rent bicycles either at hotels, in the city or at destinations.
-For example, Donkey Republic bikes can be easily rented in both Helsingør and in the east at Vest Amager Station/Kastrup.
-Download the app when renting a bike.
-Alternatively, you can rent bicycles in several places outside the city, for example, Klampenborg Station.
-Beyond Copenhagen Beyond Copenhagen 8.

-AKANKSHA DEO SHARMA ON MOVING FROM NEW-DELHI TO DENMARK As told to Ditlev Fejerskov Photography by Lasse Dearman New Delhi-born Akanksha Deo Sharma moved to Scandinavia when she landed a job as a designer at IKEA.
+84 Beyond Copenhagen 85 COPENHAGEN CARD With Copenhagen Card, you can explore the best of Copenhagen - and everything beyond - while saving money.
+Get access to more than 80 top attractions in the Capital Region and enjoy unlimited public transportation.
+Download the Copenhagen Card app or visit copenhagencard.com via the QR-code.
+PUBLIC TRANSPORT Find the best routes and purchase tickets online at publictransport.dk TRAINS S-train: The S-train network in the Capital Region provides convenient and efficient transportation throughout the city and beyond.
+You can bring your bike on board for free.
+Regional/Coastal Line/Intercity trains: You can find Regional or Intercity trains at major stations such as Østerport, Nørreport and other selected stations between Copenhagen Central Station and Copenhagen Airport.
+Always have a valid ticket with you to avoid fines (DKK 750-1.000) during ticket inspections.
+Adults with a valid ticket or city pass can bring 2 children under the age of 12 years for free.
+BICYCLES You can easily rent bicycles either at hotels, in the city or at certain destinations.
+For example, Donkey Republic bikes can be rented in various locations beyond the city.
+Download the app for more specific locations.
+DESIGNER AKANKSHA DEO SHARMA ON MOVING FROM NEW DELHI TO DENMARK As told to Ditlev Fejerskov Photography by Lasse Dearman New Delhi-born Akanksha Deo Sharma moved to Scandinavia when she landed a job as a designer at IKEA.
 Today, she lives in Copenhagen with her Danish partner.
 Deo Sharma, who has been featured on Forbes India's 30 Under 30 list, is constantly navigating the cultural differences she experiences between her home country and Danish culture.
-The calm, safety, and the Danes' love for nature were all completely new to her.
+The calmness, safety and the Danes' love for nature were all completely new to her.
 The same was true for the way we celebrate our birthdays.
 Occasionally, she misses the chaos of New Delhi.